 World Jewish Relief has been operating in Ukraine for decades and is currently supporting 29 partner organisations and delivering services to 8,000 Jewish elderly, those out of work and those living in poverty.
 WJR partners across the country describe fear, panic and disbelief, and are doing everything they can to protect their communities in the face of active conflict.
 They are responding to the most urgent humanitarian needs as they arise, prioritising food, cash, medical, material, and psychological support for the worst affected, whether fleeing their homes or unable to escape violence.
 In addition to on-the-ground support in Ukraine including helping those fleeing war, they are assisting those who have crossed into Moldova, Poland and Transnistria.
 They are also supporting those beyond the Jewish community where they can in Ukraine Government Controlled Areas close to the contact line.
 Their Ukraine Crisis Appeal is the most immediate and effective way individuals can directly support their efforts.

-Through our global federation, the World Jewish Congress, has a number of active operations in Ukraine and in neighbouring countries.
+Through our global federation, the World Jewish Congress, there are a number of active operations in Ukraine and in neighbouring countries.
 The Association of Jewish organizations and communities of Ukraine (VAAD of Ukraine) is organising deliveries of humanitarian aid from the border of Ukraine to those in need around the communities in Ukraine.
 Among the items that have been distributed are medicine, sleeping bags, and heating devices.

 Likewise, the Jewish Confederation of Ukraine (JCU) is engaged in the situation on the ground and seeking all possible avenues to provide help to the tens of thousands of Jews who remain in the country.
 The JCU is focused on providing critical life-saving aid to many elderly Jews in Kyiv, among whom are many Holocaust survivors.
 These people cannot be evacuated due to their age and medical condition.